 Let’s take a look!

 Top leadership sets the organization’s overall strategic vision, mission, and business model.
-Every product launch should tie into this mission and vision, enabling the company to achieve its business and financial goals.
+Every product launch should tie into this mission and vision, enabling the company to achieve its business and strategic finance goals.

 That’s why it’s essential to involve the c-suite and senior managers in launch planning.
 Get their inputs on the broader aspects of your plan, such as identifying the target audience, confirming the product-market fit, and clarifying its brand positioning.